Preet538-neitzen/Design-Jam-Submission/readMe.md

 1	      Preet	        Sanghavi
 2	      Rich	        John
 3	      Veron	        Brow
 4	      Geo	          Jos
 5	      Hash	        Shah
 6	      Sachin	      Parker
 7	      David	        Miller
 ```

-** Lets aim at finding all the students that contains the word 'Parker' in their surname. **
+** Lets aim at finding all the students that contains the word 'Parker' in their surname **

 ## Finding the student with last name as 'Parker' using the LOCATE function in MySQL.